- Air-quality sensor blocked by dust

 Symptoms

-- Fan stays at same speed regardless of air quality reading
+- Fan stays at one speed regardless of air quality

-- Auto mode indicator is on but speed never changes
+- Auto indicator on but speed never changes

-- Air quality display shows poor reading but fan stays slow
+- Air-quality display shows poor but the fan stays slow

-- Purifier does not ramp up when cooking or smoking detected
+- No ramp-up when cooking or smoking is detected

-- Speed stuck at minimum even with high PM2.5 readings
+- Speed stuck at minimum with high PM2.5

-- Manual mode works but Auto mode seems broken
+- Manual mode works but Auto seems broken

 Recognize these?
 Here's what usually causes it.